r6915ee/mask-hx/README.md

 ## Development

-The Nix shell will automatically drop in most tools necessary for development.

 `mask-hx` is developed in [Rust](https://rust-lang.org/).
 Although it's possible to develop using only standalone packages, most users may want to go with Rustup to manage Rust, should they not be on a system that requires